diffix/desktop/README.md

 ## Development

-Run `yarn dev` for development version of the app.
+Run `yarn setup` to install dependencies and to perform a first compilation of the F# React app.

-Hot code reloading should work.
+Following the setup, run `yarn dev` to start the development environment with hot code reloading.

+## Making a release

+`yarn make` will produce an executable.
+Electron forge is used for building.
+To add a new target, check out the [makers](https://www.electronforge.io/config/makers) documentation, and edit the [forge.config.js](forge.config.js) file.